amabdallah/WaterUseML/README.md

 * [WaDE](http://wade.westernstateswater.org/wade-by-datatype/)

+WaDE has the ability to answer the data questions across its member states which already share their data.
+The next WaDE schema could support answering the questions as it
+i. enables time series syntax,

+ii. uses controlled vocabulary to map native and general terms (yet to be discussed on its possibility and use), and

+iii. uses longitude and latitude coordinates to reference the sites or centroid of polygons and enable their discovery through geospatial searches.

+The purpose here is to enable the underlying capability to allow others to answer them at different spatial scales.
+The two questions serve as generics examples to other questions that could span geospatial areas across states boundary lines, many years, and many different variables of interest.

 ## Steps to answer the questions
 The user provides selections in the following steps to answer the above use case questions